 We would like to thank the participants who gave their time to this part of the study – we know that it was a busy period in life and your input was greatly appreciated.
 We look forward to learning more about your experiences in the years to come.

 Childhood Phase: 2015 and Beyond

-In 2015, the 2000 Stories team launched an exciting new phase of our family study; the Victorian Intergenerational Health Cohort Study (VIHCS).
-As part of the earlier VIHCS study, we spoke with a number of families when their children were babies.
-Our current focus is to follow up with these same families now that their children are around eight-years old to learn more about their health and wellbeing as they are growing up.
-Our aim is examine how the health of one generation may relate to the health of the next generation.
-Eligible participants are invited to attend a short interview at either the Royal Children’s Hospital or at their own home, where you and your child will complete a survey about yourselves.
-We hope that the information we collect during this stage of our study will significantly improve our understanding of how to best promote the health and wellbeing of the next generation of Australians.
+2000 Stories is currently completing an exciting phase of our family study; the Victorian Intergenerational Health Cohort Study (VIHCS).
+Since 2015 we have been following up with families who spoke to us when their children were babies, and we are now contacting them as their child turns 8 years old. .
+Through this project we are learning about their health and wellbeing as they grow up.
+Our aim is to examine how the health of one generation may relate to the health of the next generation.
+We have been contacting eligible participants and inviting them to attend a short interview either at the Royal Children’s Hospital or at their own home where parents and child complete a survey about themselves.
+We hope that the information collected during this stage of the study will significantly improve our understanding of how to best promote the health and wellbeing of the next generation of Australians.